 In July 2011, Standard & Poor's Financial Services LLC ("S&P") placed the "AAA" long-term sovereign credit rating of the United States of America on CreditWatch Negative.
-On July 15, 2011, S&P placed numerous United States asset backed securities, including the Series 2001A-2 Bonds, the Series 2001A-3 Bonds and the Series 2004A-3 Notes and all other Bonds and Notes outstanding under the Master Bond Resolution, on CreditWatch Negative as part of S&P's placement of the long-term sovereign credit rating of the United States of America on CreditWatch Negative.
+On July 15, 2011, S&P placed numerous United States asset backed securities, including the Series 1995B-2 Bonds, the Series 2001A-2 Bonds, the Series 2004A-1 Bonds, the Series 2004A-2 Bonds and the Series 2004A-3 Notes and all other Bonds and Notes outstanding under the Master Bond Resolution, on CreditWatch Negative as part of S&P's placement of the long-term sovereign credit rating of the United States of America on CreditWatch Negative.
 Subsequently, S&P lowered the long-term sovereign credit rating of the United States of America from "AAA CreditWatch Negative" to "AA+."

 On October 7, 2011, S&P lowered the rating on 70 U.S. Student Loan FFELP asset-backed securities transactions which had partial loan-level support of United States government agencies or entities, such as the Department, from "AAA(sf)" to "AA+(sf)".
-The Bonds and Notes outstanding under the Master Bond Resolution, including the Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes, were not lowered at that time, but S&P indicated in its press release that it was planning to continue reviewing other classes and series of student loan asset backed securities.
-Consequently, no assurance can be given that the ratings of the Series 2001A-2 Bonds, the Series 2001A-3 Bonds and the Series 2004A-3 Notes will not be changed in the future.
+The Bonds and Notes outstanding under the Master Bond Resolution, including the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes, were not lowered at that time, but S&P indicated in its press release that it was planning to continue reviewing other classes and series of student loan asset backed securities.
+Consequently, no assurance can be given that the ratings of the Series 1995B-2 Bonds, the Series 2001A-2 Bonds, the Series 2004A-1 Bonds, the Series 2004A-2 Bonds and the Series 2004A-3 Notes will not be changed in the future.